 Is Copyright Notice Required?

-Under current copyright law, automatic copyright protection applies to original works in tangible form.
-Earlier works published prior to March 1, 1989 were required to display copyright notice to receive protection.
-A valid copyright notice contained the copyright symbol © or the word "Copyright," the year of publication, and the name of the owner.
-Be aware, however, that even if a pre-1989 work fails to include copyright notice, it may still receive copyright protection if an exception to the rule applies.
+No. Works published prior to March 1, 1989 required copyright notice displays.
+Even if a pre-1989 work fails to include a copyright notice, it may still receive copyright protection if an exception to the rule applies.

-Have an Attorney Help You Navigate the Public Domain
+Do I Need an Attorney To Navigate the Public Domain?

 Legal professionals who specialize in intellectual property law are able to help you perform an important public domain search so you don't violate copyright laws.
 A lawyer can also explain the laws to you and file any forms necessary for your work.